 Wrapping up your hair nightly is key to long lasting styles.
 Satin bonnets work well for sleeping in all protectvie styles.
 For braids and twists, another option is to gather the hair into a high loose bun and wrap your edges with a satin or silk scarf.

 At this time if you do not want to get your entire head re-done, you can opt for the perimeter retouch service.
-Your hair will be re-braided from your hair line up to 2 inches back.
-The service is less costly and will give you an added 2-3 weeks of life to your style.
+Retouches include TAKE DOWN, DETANGLE and RE-INSTALL of perimeter braids.
+Loc retouches include retwist/wrap of all locs.
+The service is less costly and will give you an added 2-4 weeks of life to your style.